lynaghk/zmq-async/README.markdown

 Each thread blocks with the appropriate selection construct (`zmq_poll` and `alts!!`, respectively) rather than an explicit polling loop.
 Thus, each thread must initially communicate with the other via the other's transport.
 The core.async thread notifies the ZeroMQ thread that it needs to do something by writing to an in-process control socket ("the ZeroMQ control socket").
-However, since Java objects cannot be serialized over ZeroMQ, the core.async thread communicates "out-of-band" to the ZeroMQ thread via a java.util.concurrent queue (basically just yelling on the ZeroMQ control socket "Unblock yo, I just put something on the queue for you to handle").
+However, since Java objects cannot be serialized over ZeroMQ, the core.async thread communicates out-of-band to the ZeroMQ thread via a java.util.concurrent queue (basically just yelling on the ZeroMQ control socket "Unblock yo, I just put something on the queue for you to handle").
 The ZeroMQ thread will then take from the queue and:

 + write a value out to a ZeroMQ socket, `[sock-id val]`, where `val` can be a string or byte array.